nojronatron/nojronatron.github.io/code401-files/class-notes-week1.md

 ### Linked List Terminology

-LL is a Data STructure that contains references to other linked nodes.
+- LL is a Data STructure that contains references to other linked nodes.
-Links are called NEXT.
+- Links are called NEXT.
-Values stored in LL Nodes are the Data (State).
+- Values stored in LL Nodes are the Data (State).
-TreeNode has a Left and a Right (value or methods?).
+- TreeNode has a Left and a Right (value or methods?).
-Values stored in Nodes can be Objects, Primatives, Methods, Files, etc.
+- Values stored in Nodes can be Objects, Primatives, Methods, Files, etc.

 #### Doubly Linked List

-Tracks Next
+- Tracks Next
-Tracks Previous
+- Tracks Previous
-These are NOT ALLOWED here because the technical interviews are mostly Single-Linked Lists.
+- These are NOT ALLOWED here because the technical interviews are mostly Single-Linked Lists.

 ### Singly Linked List

-Track a REF to Next
+- Track a REF to Next
-Head: REF to FIRST Node
+- Head: REF to FIRST Node
-Current: Currently REF'd Node, used to traverse Linked Lists
+- Current: Currently REF'd Node, used to traverse Linked Lists
-Tail: REF to the Last Node
+- Tail: REF to the Last Node

 ### Drawing Linked Lists

-Use bubbles!
+- Use bubbles!
-Connect them with one-way arrows!
+- Connect them with one-way arrows!
-Remember that nothing is NULL
+- Remember that nothing is NULL
-Linked List Class: Contains all of the functionality to adding, moving, removing LL Nodes.
+- Linked List Class: Contains all of the functionality to adding, moving, removing LL Nodes.
-LL Node: Data and Node Next properties.
+- LL Node: Data and Node Next properties.

+Traverse a LL:

+- Method that takes a parameters list of Type LinkedList
+- Captures Node currentNode = LL.head
+- Utilizes a while(condition)
-Traverse a LL: Method that takes a parameters list of Type LinkedList, then captures Node currentNode = LL.head, then utilizes a while(condition) will change REFs from currentNode via currentNode = currentNode.next.
+- Will change REFs from currentNode via currentNode = currentNode.next.

 ### Coding LLNodes and LLClass